top of page

 As part of the national organization, our goals are to ensure the political, educational, social, and economic equality of the citizens, to eliminate prejudice, and remove barriers of racial discrimination.

-We encourage everyone to learn more about the life and contributions of Rev. Dr. Martin Luther King, Jr., the history of the Civil Rights Movement, women’s contributions to the civil rights movement, and about the history of the Oxford, Ohio connection with the 1964 Freedom Summer events.
+We encourage everyone to learn more about the life and contributions of Rev. Dr. Martin Luther King, Jr., the history of the Civil Rights Movement, women’s contributions to the Civil Rights Movement, and the history of the Oxford, Ohio connection with the 1964 Freedom Summer events.

 Contact Oxford NAACP